Lazerbeak12345/chaml/README.md

 - Make an interpreter just like the one in Java, but written in CHAML, and instead of interacting with the Java Parser, it interacts with the CHAML parser
-- Make a compiler to JavaScript in Chaml that functions under the same requirements as the CHAML compiler.
+- Make a compiler to JavaScript in Chaml that functions under the same requirements as the CHAML interpreter.
 - Compile the entire CHAML suite to JavaScript, and stop using the Java components completely.
 - Remove the interpreter, and add JIT to the compiler.